FPGAMESBR/CoreNexusBot/README.md

   - Ensure you have closed all active instances of Google Chrome before starting the bot.
   - If the profile is corrupted, close the bot, go to the folder where the bot is installed, and delete the `RewardsProfiles` folder.
 The bot will automatically create a fresh, clean profile on the next run.
 * **Discord Quests are stuck at 0%:**
-  - Make sure you are logged into Discord on your default Google Chrome profile and have accepted the quest manually at least once.
+  - Check if you are logged into Discord via your standard DiscordCanary/PTB program.
 * **Crash Logs (`CRASH_LOG_YYYY-MM-DD.txt`):**
   - The bot features a **Fail-Fast Defense Mechanism** to protect proxy integrity and account standing.
 If a fatal exception occurs (e.g., unexpected DOM changes, complete network failure), the bot generates a detailed crash log file in the root directory containing the full stack trace.
 Please include this file when reporting bugs.